cortesana/WolframOrWolfram/README.md

 ## How To Contribute

 Contributions are what make the open source community an amazing place to be, learn and grow.
-Any contributions to **libc** are **greatly appreciated**.
+Any contributions to **Wolfram or Wolfram** are **greatly appreciated**.
 1. Fork the project.
 2. Create a Branch:
 	```